rmarconzini/amazon-fine-food-reviews-classification-clustering/README.txt

 		- Set path and load 'Dataset_BOW/X_train_BOW.npy' and 'Dataset_BOW/X_test_BOW.npy'
 		- For each models: set 'path' and load 'Model_estimated/Multiclass_classification/BOW/'model'_gridsearch_BOW'
 	- This procedure is valid for both tasks, all representations and all models (attention, there may be some typos)

+7) Clustering.ipynb is the notebook with the step for Clustering task
+	- You just need to change the dataset path and everything is ready to go
+	- You have to load the df_lemmatized.csv dataset